Does turmeric help with hot flashes during perimenopause?

 Studies on curcumin have used varying doses.
 Talk to your healthcare provider about what is appropriate for you.

 Safety: High doses of curcumin can cause gastrointestinal discomfort.
-Because curcumin may have weak estrogenic activity, women with a history of hormone-sensitive conditions, such as estrogen receptor-positive breast cancer, should discuss turmeric supplements with their oncologist before use.
-Curcumin can also affect CYP3A4 metabolism and platelet function at high doses.
+Because curcumin may have weak estrogenic activity in laboratory studies, women with a history of hormone-sensitive conditions, such as estrogen receptor-positive breast cancer, endometriosis, or uterine fibroids, should discuss turmeric supplements with their healthcare provider before use.
+Curcumin can also affect CYP3A4 metabolism and platelet function at high doses, so interactions with medications are possible.

-Tracking your hot flash frequency and intensity with PeriPlan can help you determine whether any intervention, including turmeric, is having an effect over time.
-Most supplements need 6 to 8 weeks of consistent use before meaningful evaluation is possible.
+Tracking your hot flash frequency and intensity with PeriPlan can help you determine whether any intervention is having an effect over time.
+Because vasomotor symptoms naturally fluctuate, logged data over 6 to 8 weeks is far more informative than subjective impressions.
+Note the time of day, duration, and severity of each episode alongside any supplement use.

 When to see a doctor: If hot flashes are severe enough to disrupt sleep, work, or daily function, discuss treatment options with your healthcare provider.
 Effective interventions exist and you do not need to simply endure the symptom.
 Sudden onset of severe sweating episodes in someone without a prior hot flash history should also be evaluated to rule out other causes.